mmm111mmm/inacityinthefuture/next.md

 After you tell Java about your variable, you must give it some data.
 You must give it a **value**.

-To give you variable some data, you use the `=` symbol.
+To give you variable a value, you use the equals symbol: `=`.

 For example: `String name = "Aaron";` or `int age = 36;`, or `boolean happy = true;`.